Moritz Geisenheimer: Life

-We declare loudly and before all the world: We Jews of Prussia have and long for no other fatherland than the nation whose glory and greatness are our glory and greatness, whose language is ours, whose customs are ours, whose fall and rise we experience lively as one part of the whole, for whose freedom we know to fight and to die.
+We declare loudly and before all the world: We Jews of Prussia have and long for no other fatherland than the nation whose glory and greatness are our glory and greatness, whose language is ours, whose customs are ours, whose fall and rise we experience vividly as one part of the whole, for whose freedom we know to fight and to die.
 Germany, rather Prussia is the nation in which we were born, in which our dead rest, whose brothers are our brothers.
 We have no other fatherland than our Germany, our Prussia with its history and future.
 The spirit of reconciliation and harmony will, this we also know, eventually touch the hearts of even the most intolerant.
 Until then, we and all our comrades in faith are, in the words of Uriel da Costa, 'of those who die by the wayside'.

 In 1847, Geisenheimer was a key figure in the development of gymnastics in the Rhineland region.
 As one of the founders of the Düsseldorfer Turnverein von 1847, one of the oldest gymnastics clubs in the area still in existence today.
 In 1848, 1850 and 1851, he presided over its executive committee, which also took on the task of training the general population in combat-readiness.

 When the March Revolution of 1848 broke out in Düsseldorf and a vigilance committee led by Lorenz Cantador paraded through the streets of the city with great fanfare, associations with the goal of publicly expressing political interests emerged at the local level.
-In April 1848, Geisenheimer was among the founders of the Verein für demokratische Monarchie.
+In April 1848, Geisenheimer was among the founders of the Verein für demokratische Monarchie (lit. transl.
+“Association for Democratic Monarchy”).
 As one of the leading figures of this association, which succeeded in getting its candidates elected as delegates to the Frankfurt National Assembly and the Prussian National Assembly with clear majorities, Geisenheimer represented the Düsseldorf democrats at the Rhineland-Westphalian Congress on 12 August 1848 in Cologne.
 He also acted as publisher and editor of the association's publication, Die Volksstimme.

 Geisenheimer died after a prolonged period of suffering at the age of 59 in Düsseldorf, mourned by his wife, children and brother-in-law.